section-engineering-education/engineering-education/content/articles/building-qr-code-authentication-system/index.md

 *[Image source: ResearchGate](https://www.researchgate.net/profile/Sunday-Dugga/publication/268575546/figure/fig4/AS:668575274639371@1536412175189/Structure-of-a-QR-Code-3.png)*

 With the popularity of QR Codes, they have found their applications in various real-world fields, such as:
 - Inventory tracking and management systems.
 - Authentication systems for user identification.
 - Payment information can be shared across the retail and manufacturing industries by sharing payment information.
 - Sharing photos, links, media, phone numbers.

 ### Scanning QR Codes
 To scan the QR codes, we will use the OpenCV library to read the input images and video streams and display the outputs.
 To decode the codes, we will use the `pyzbar` and `zbar` libraries.
-We will also need the `NumPy` library for working with multi-dimensional arrays and matrices.
+We will also need the `NumPy` library to work with multi-dimensional arrays and matrices.

 To use the libraries, we will import them using the commands below: